build-on-aws/content/FAQ.md

 https://www.buildon.aws/tests/embedding-posts-in-markdown
 ```

 Notice that pinned posts should have a background image with the `opengraph` ratio (1.91:1 or 1200x630px or equivalent).
-This image has to be configured in the post frontmatter header:
+This image has to be configured in the post front matter header:

 ```yml
 images: